Innovation in virtual mode: Zeeman, the Dutch giant, launches a collection on Roblox

 there Zeeman Virtual Store on RobloxHosted by non-player character Sailor Stan, offers Basics at competitive prices.
 It is equipped with a dance floor, a DJ and a fitting room, promoting Zeeman’s values: quality and accessibility.
 This initiative aims to set a new trend metaverseBy proposing a thoughtful alternative to Virtual fashion consumption Expensive

 The launch campaign benefited from the support of various influencers and creators, who used their platforms to promote the launch.
 Zeeman Store on Roblox.
-By giving away some limited items for free during the livestream, Zeeman were able to gain interest and encourage participation in this unique experience.
+Meanwhile by distributing some limited items for free Livestreams, Zeeman were able to elicit interest and encourage participation in this experience.

 The future of virtual fashion and the role of Zeeman